71% of retail CFD accounts lose money. You should consider whether you can afford to take the high risk of losing your money.

 The mobile support makes it easy for users to integrate Bitcoin into their day-to-day life.
 Users can easily send, receive, and store Bitcoin with the Blockchain wallet.
 A QR code can be generated to easily receive Bitcoin.
 The wallet also provides exchange services enabling users to exchange between cryptocurrencies.
 Other supported cryptocurrencies include Ether, Bitcoin Cash, and Stellar Lumens.

-The wallet also has many attractive features.
-The wallet is hierarchical deterministic and has multisig functionality.
+The wallet also has many attractive features, it is hierarchical deterministic and has multisig functionality.
 The wallet is also open source enabling developers to assess its level of security.
 Overall, the wallet is a strong option to consider mainly for its ease of use and is very suitable for beginners.

-Leaving funds on an exchange is commonly advised against.
-One of the main issues with leaving funds on an exchange is that you can mostly never know if the exchange has them.
+Leaving funds on an exchange is commonly not advised.
+One of the main issues with leaving funds on an exchange is that you can never be certain if the exchange has them.
 The exchange could easily be just keeping a fraction of deposits and using the rest to make risky investments where they might make a return.

 The Coinbase exchange platform offers an excellent wallet service especially for beginners.
 Wallets can be confusing at the start.
 If overwhelmed with the different options and features, it is sometimes better to use an exchange.
 If a wallet is being used and the user does not understand how to operate it, there is the possibility that the user could make a mistake and risk losing the funds.

-If you click here you will earn an extra $10, and so do we, upon your first deposit.
-For more info about Coinbase you can check out our detailed Coinbase review.
+Click here to earn an extra $10 upon your first deposit!
+For more information about Coinbase, we encourage you to check out our detailed review.

-Each wallet has their own benefits and drawbacks.
+Each wallet has its own benefits and drawbacks.
 The additional wallets noted below are worth strong consideration and may even cater better for some specific needs you may have when securing Bitcoin.